jeffreydurieux/CICA/README.md

 -   R v0.1.0: CICA version with ALS random start procedure

 -   R v0.1.0: modified RV matrix computations (computeRVmat()).
 A (dis) similarity matrix is computed between a list of input matrices.
-This is based on the two-step clustering procedure [Durieux & Wilderjans (2019).](https://link.springer.com/article/10.1007/s41237-019-00086-4)
+This is based on the two-step clustering procedure from [Durieux & Wilderjans (2019).](https://link.springer.com/article/10.1007/s41237-019-00086-4)

 -   R v0.1.0: FindRationalStarts() function.
 This function applies the two-step procedure using several hierarchical clustering methods in order to find rational starts for the ALS algorithm for CICA.
 Cluster perturbation options are also included.